-Prof Kitson has had a long, successful career in executive leadership, education and research in the UK and Australia, publishing extensively in the areas of fundamental care and implementation of evidence into practice.
+Prof Kitson has had a long, successful career in executive leadership, education and research in the UK and Australia, publishing extensively in the areas of fundamental care and implementation science.
 From 2013-2015 Alison was the Executive Director (Innovation & Reform) of Nursing for the Central Adelaide Local Health Network, providing leadership in models of care and workforce planning and redesign.
-Her contribution to nursing is recognised through prestigious accolades, including the Florence Nightingale Leadership Award (2004), Distinguished Graduate of the Year from the University of Ulster (2002), Florence Nightingale Travel Award (1999) and a Fellowship of the Royal College of Nursing (1991).
+Her contribution to nursing is recognised through prestigious accolades, including the Florence Nightingale Leadership Award (2004), Distinguished Graduate of the Year from the University of Ulster (2002), and a Fellowship of the Royal College of Nursing (1991).
 In 2009, Alison became a Fellow of the American Academy of Nursing for her work on standards of nursing care and translating evidence into practice.
 In 2013 she was awarded an Honorary Doctorate from the University of Malmo, Sweden, for her contribution to nursing scholarship and leadership.

 Tiffany has a Bachelor of Nursing from Flinders University and a Master in Nursing Science from the University of Adelaide, and is a Fellow of the Australian College of Nursing.
 Tiffany’s research interests include the fundamentals of care, knowledge translation and the methodology and conduct of systematic reviews.
 Tiffany is currently a PhD candidate.
 Her doctoral work focuses on the “Factors influencing nurses’ delivery of the Fundamentals of Care”.
 Tiffany has been involved in the preparation of several papers relating to fundamental care with other members of the ILC.

 Prof Jackson is a Fellow of the Australian College of Nursing, and a member of Sigma Theta Tau International Honor Society of Nursing (Xi Omicron & Phi Mu).
 She leads research programs in patient safety, with a particular focus on pressure injury and workforce development.
-A key objective of her work is to enhance the safety and well-being of people in the care of health services through the development of sustainable and culturally sensitive interventions.
 Prof Jackson is a committed and experienced mentor and supervisor of developing researchers, scholars and leaders.
 Prof Jackson has over 350 publications, is Editor-in-Chief of Journal of Clinical Nursing, and sits on the Editorial Boards of Journal of Child Health Care, Nursing Inquiry, and Nursing and Health Science.
 In 2016, Prof Jackson was named as a Principal Fellow, NIHR Oxford Biomedical Research Centre, awarded in recognition of her outstanding and sustained contribution to translational clinical research.

 Dr Jeffs’ research interests include patient safety, quality improvement, and knowledge translation.
 Her research program at University of Toronto aims to generate insight into how care transitions for complex medical patients can be enhanced to improve quality patient care and outcomes.
 In her role at St Michael’s hospital, Dr Jeffs focuses on patient safety and health services research, with a focus on safe transitions across the healthcare sector.
 Previous work has included investigating near miss occurrences in the healthcare system and safety and leadership in critical care.
 She currently holds research funding from the Canadian Institutes of Health Research and Ministry of Health and Long Term Care.
 Knowledge generated from her research provides foundational knowledge around the design and delivery of safer healthcare in Canada.

 Jane is a nurse executive with expertise in leading strategic change initiatives that deliver the highest quality patient care across the healthcare continuum.
 Jane co-chaired the Orthopaedic Capacity Planning initiative to review and evaluate the delivery of orthopedic services, and the MSK/Stroke Implementation Task Force to support adoption of best practices for joint replacement, hip fracture and stroke.
-She has been the chair of the Rehab/CCC Vice President Steering Committee since 2010, providing strategic leadership to influence system level change and promote rehabilitative care.
+She is the chair of the Rehab/CCC Vice President Steering Committee, providing strategic leadership to influence system-level change and promote rehabilitative care.
 In 2013, Jane was the Bridgepoint lead in the Toronto Central Integrated Client Care Program, which received a Minister’s Medal Honouring Excellence in Health Quality and Safety.
 For her work as an academic practice leader, Jane received the Award of Merit for Excellence in Nursing Administration from Sigma Theta Tau, Lambda Pi Chapter.

 Assoc Prof Muntlin Athlin has specialist training in emergency care and extensive clinical and research experience in Emergency nursing.
 Her current research areas include health services research, pain management, emergency care, patient experiences, knowledge translation and fundamentals of care.
 Assoc Prof Muntlin Athlin was the inaugural recipient of the University of Adelaide School of Nursing Eleanor Harrald Postdoctoral Research Fellowship, working with Professor Kitson on the fundamentals of care research program.
 She is the Co-Principal Investigator and coordinator of a joint fundamental of care research program between Sweden and Australia, and is involved in different projects through the Nordic Health Research and Innovation Networks and Swedish Society of Nursing.
 She is also involved in teaching fundamentals of care to students at undergraduate and postgraduate levels.